If I were your friend and I make known my earnest needs to you, will you put your best foot forward in ensuring they are met?

 So I’m thinking, perhaps death is an open sesame to get certain things done among the living?

 I have a friend whose aunt died from childbirth complications.
 On her death bed, she said tons of things she wanted to be done after she’s gone.
 One very striking was this…

 Wait! need I add that the baby survived.
 She instructed that her baby be groomed in the village.
-This is a woman who prior to death groomed her other kids in the city together with her husband, so what then is her intention?
+This was a woman who prior to her death, groomed her other kids in the city together with her husband, so what then is her intention?

 Well as expected, the order is being executed as I write.

 If she were alive and made such a decision for her baby, would there be no one to kick against it?
 Of course, tons of individuals will do.
 If she said she felt so strongly in her heart to do so, no one will believe.
 I for one will tag her ‘evil’ towards her child.